Strength in Differences: The Well-Rounded Team, Christine Goerss-Barton and Megan Woloszyn, Albright-Knox Art Gallery

 Employee satisfaction is key to keeping a team engaged, but managers of guest-facing teams have a unique challenge: how do you boost morale for a part time team that spends their shift with guests… and on a tight budget?
 We will share what has worked for us (and what hasn’t!).

 Want to Make Meaningful Connections with Visitors?
-Start Training Staff for Empathy, Callie Hawkins, Director For Programs, Michelle Martz, Visitor Services Manager, President Lincoln’s Cottage
+Start Training Staff for Empathy, Callie Hawkins, Director pf Programming, Michelle Martz, Visitor Services Manager, President Lincoln’s Cottage

 Museums offer opportunities to learn about the past, make connections with the present, and advocate for a more just future.
 In order to create these meaningful connections that are inclusive, diverse, and participatory, staff must cultivate empathy.
 Learn not only how to train, but also sustain empathy at your institution.

-From Anecdote to Action: Turning Online Reviews into Actionable Data Using Sentiment Analysis, Danielle Adams, Lowell Observatory
+From Anecdote to Action: Turning Online Reviews into Actionable Data Using Sentiment Analysis, Danielle Adams, Lowell Observatory, Heather Craig, Lowell Observatory

 How does a guest experience manager determine whether any one online comment is reflective of commonly held sentiment or an outlier amidst a sea of otherwise positive sentiment?
 Drawing from anthropological methods and marketing’s NPS score, this session presents a new method for conducting sentiment analysis on online reviews.

-Panel: Reopening a Cultural Org in a Pandemic, Neda Asgharzadeh, Guest Services Manager, Museum of Fine Arts Houston; Justine DeCotis, Senior Manager, Visitor Experience and Systems Administrator, Boston Children’s Museum; and Jason Hinkle, Director of Visitor Services, Filoli Historic House and Gardens.
+Panel: Reopening a Cultural Org in a Pandemic, Neda Asgharzadeh, Guest Services Manager, The Museum of Fine Arts, Houston; Justine DeCotis, Senior Manager, Visitor Experience and Systems Administrator, Boston Children’s Museum; and Jason Hinkle, Director of Visitor Services, Filoli Historic House and Gardens.